-- 11.2 Deferred Payments Students whose financial aid, if any, is not sufficient to cover a given semester's school costs and who do not have sufficient private sources to cover all school cost, and who have paid all previous semesters' costs are required to set up a payment plan at www.dallas.afford.com.
-Please visit the website or contact the Business Office at 214-453-8165 for more information.
-Payment plans are subject to the criteria and discretion of the Business Office (see the DCC Catalog and website for specific payment plan information).
-Payment plans must be set at the time of registration to remain eliqible to begin classes for that specific term.
-Failure to set up the plan, will result in unregistering of classes. - 11.3 Timely Payment - Deferred payments, if approved by the Business Office, must be made on time.
+11.2 Deferred Payments Students whose financial aid, if any, is not sufficient to cover a given semester's school costs and who do not have sufficient private sources to cover all school cost, and who have paid all previous semesters' costs are required to set up a payment plan.
+Please visit the website or contact the Bursar Office at 214-453-8165 for more information.
+Payment plans are subject to the criteria and discretion of the Bursar Office (see the DCC Catalog and website for specific payment plan information).
+Payment plans must be set at the time of registration to remain eligible to begin classes for that specific term.
+Failure to set up the plan, will result in unregistering of classes.

+11.3 Timely Payment Deferred payments, if approved by the Bursar Office, must be made on time.
 Please keep the payment schedule in an accessible place, and be aware of the due dates.
-If there is a need to delay a payment (even if only one day), you must inform the Business Office of the situation in advance and gain approval for the extension - 11.4 College Work Study Please visit www.dallas.edu/financialaid for more information on applying for a college work study position. - 11.5 Book Purchases To purchase textbooks using your remaining FINANCIAL AID, after tuition and fees have been paid, please go to the Virtual Bookstore page on the DCC website.
-Click "Order Textbooks" to calculate the amount you'll need to request (add approximately \$25-30 for shipping charges).
+If there is a need to delay a payment (even if only one day), you must inform the Bursar Office of the situation in advance and gain approval for the extension

+11.4 College Work Study Please visit www.dallas.edu/jobs for more information on applying for a college work study position.

+11.5 Book Purchases - To purchase textbooks using your remaining FINANCIAL AID, after tuition and fees have been paid, please go to the "Students" section on the DCC website.
+Click "Bookstore" to calculate the amount you'll need to request (add approximately \$25-30 for shipping charges).